 My daughter is turning 2 this month, but according to her baby book, she’s not a day over 5 months.

 I promise that I have no excuse for this.
 For starters, she is my first child.
 I know that baby books for second-third-fourth-or-fifth children are about as rare as purple unicorns (did I buy one for my second kid?
 Uhhhhh…how about no).
 But my daughter is my miracle baby.
 She is the daughter I finally had after a long and grueling battle against infertility, a couple rounds of IVF, and repeat pregnancy loss.
 She is one of the most loved, wanted, cherished, celebrated children to ever walk this earth.
-So why can’t I get my shit together and document her major milestones?
+So why can’t I get my stuff together and document her major milestones?

 It’s my fault, really.
 I’m the one who registered for the stupid thing in the first place.
 An antiquated notion, probably: a baby book.
 It’s like, to write in?
 With a pen?
 How quaint.
 I’m the equivalent of those people who register for fine china for their weddings and wind up trying to sell it along with Great Aunt Edna’s oversized china cabinet at a yard sale 15 years later.
 No, people don’t want it.
 It’s just another dust collector taking up space.